L596241/L596241/README.md

 </a>
 <br>
-Note: These stats are only reflecting my GitHub projects (excluding the CS50 projects) If image doesn't load, just click on it once :)
+Note: These stats are only reflecting my GitHub projects (excluding the CS50 projects)
+<br> P.S.
+If the image doesn't load, just click on it once :)

 ## 🎨 Portfolio